-As autumn begins in earnest, for many of us the amazing summer of 2018 has faded into a distant memory.
+As autumn begins in earnest, for many of us the summer of 2019 has faded into a distant memory.
 Now is a good time to reflect on how 2018 has played out upto now.
 Most of us spend more time at work than with their immediate family; so now’s a good time to reflect on where you are at with your career.
 This can be looking for new opportunities within your company, changing your location of work or even more dramatic changes such as changing the industry in which you work.
 You may be on the search for your dream job, or maybe just a “stepping stone” to get you out of university and onto the job market to enable you to work your way up.

 Either way, your CV is the first thing that potential employers see, so it has to represent you in the best possible way.
 The average amount of time an employer spends initially looking at your CV is 30 seconds.
 Capture their attention in that short time window and they will delve deeper; miss the boat and they will likely move on.

 Your CV ideally needs to be “short and sweet”.
 2 pages maximum is an ideal – if the employer wants more information then you can follow up with a longer CV (take it to the interview).
 The key is to capture the employers’ attention.

 It should include everything that you feel is relevant; you do not need to tell a long-winded story for each individual achievement as if the employer is interested they will invite you for an interview where you can go into detail.
 “Bullet-points” in a list format are very useful in this situation.

 If you are lacking some skills relevant to the particular job, fill in the blanks by adapting the skills you do have to the particular situation.
 For example, if the job in question requires someone with sales experience there is no problem with you using any retail work you may have done.
 It will demonstrate the people & sales skills you do have and show how they are transferable.
 Avoid any negative words/phrases that may make you seem indecisive or have an inability to do the job that you are applying to do.